Zainul Arifin

-Kiai Haji Zainul Arifin (born 2 September 1909 – 2 March 1963) was an Indonesian politician who served as deputy prime minister of Indonesia, 2nd Speaker of the DPR, and a leading figure of the Nahdlatul Ulama.
+Kyai Haji Zainul Arifin (né Pohan; born 2 September 1909 – 2 March 1963) was an Indonesian politician who served as deputy prime minister of Indonesia, 2nd speaker of the DPR, and a leading figure of the Nahdlatul Ulama.

 Biography

 Childhood and education

-Zainul Arifin was born as the only child of a descendant of king of Barus, Sultan Raja Barus Tuangku Ramali bin Sultan Alam Sahi Pohan with a woman of Kotanopan noble origin, Mandailing, Siti Baiyah boru Nasution.
-Zainul was a toddler when his parents divorced and he was brought by her mother to Kotanopan, then to Kerinci, Jambi.
-There, he completed his education at Hollands Indische School (HIS), a type of elementary school for Dutch or aristocratic children in the Dutch East Indies.
-In addition, Zainul Arifin also deepened his religious knowledge in mosques and Madrasas while also undergoing the tradìtional martial arts training of Pencak Silat.
-After graduating from HIS, Zainul continued his education to Normaal School, a middle school for future teachers.
+Zainul Arifin was born as the only child of a descendant of the king of Barus, Sultan Raja Barus Tuangku Ramali bin Sultan Alam Sahi Pohan, and a woman of Kotanopan noble origin, Mandailing, Siti Baiyah boru Nasution.
+Zainul was a toddler when his parents divorced and he was brought by his mother to Kotanopan, then to Kerinci, Jambi.
+There, he began his education at Hollands Indische School (HIS).
+In addition, Zainul Arifin also received a religious education in mosques and Madrasas while also undergoing the traditional martial arts training of Pencak Silat.
+After graduating from HIS, Zainul continued his education at Normaal School, a middle school for future teachers.
 Arifin was also very artistic and was once active in the Malay musical theater, Stambul Bangsawan or "Musical Theater of the aristocrats".
 On stage, Arifin took roles as a singer and violinist.
 Stambul Bangsawan itself is the beginning of the development of opera theater of modern Indonesian performing arts.
 At the age of 16, Zainul Arifin then migrated to Batavia (Jakarta).